tuxcanfly/dgraph/wiki/content/query-language/index.md

 ### Aggregating value variables

 Currently we allow adding value variabels and assigning it to a new variable.
-This can be very useful if you want a simple recommendation sysntem based on a formula.
+This can be very useful if you want a simple recommendation system based on a formula.
 For example:

 ```
 curl localhost:8080/query -XPOST -d $'{